conso/katacombs/README.md

 ```

 * #### *Using items*
     **USE** will perform an action with the item, if the environment is setup for it.
-It can give an extra sentence in the main description, unlock another passage or location
+It can give an extra sentence in the main description, unlock a passage toward a hidden location, release a new item in the location.
 ```
 > USE KEYS
 THE RED DOOR HAS BEEN UNLOCKED!